The feature has to be enabled in three steps:

 Open the Connections settings tab on the MyQ Web Interface (MyQ, Settings, Connections).

-Click +Add and select OneDrive Business from the menu.
+Click +Add and select SharePoint Online from the menu.

 Add a Title.
 This will be used to identify the Cloud Storage Destination.

-Add the Tenant ID (or write common for multi-tenant setups), the Application ID, and the client secret key value as Security key that you previously copied and saved, and click OK.
+Add the Application ID and the client secret key value as Security key that you previously copied and saved.

 Create a new destination (edit or create an Easy Scan terminal action; on its properties panel, in the Destinations tab, click +Add).